 As previously disclosed, the lease on the specialty hospital located in Chicago, Illinois, expired on December 31, 2021 and the facility is currently vacant.
-During the first quarter of 2021, we earned \$390,000 of lease revenue in connection with this property.
-The operating expenses incurred by us in connection with this facility during the first quarter of 2022 were \$494,000.
-Prior to 2022, the former tenant was responsible for the operating expenses on this facility.
+During the three and nine-month periods ended September 30, 2021, we earned \$390,000 and \$1.2 million, respectively, of lease revenue in connection with this property.
+The operating expenses incurred by us in connection with this facility during the three and nine-month periods ended September 30, 2022, the former tenant was responsible for the operating expenses on this facility.
 Pursuant to the terms of the lease that expired in December, 2021, we earned approximately \$1.6 million of lease revenue during the 2021 full year.